stochasticHydroTools/DoublyPeriodicStokes/README.md

 CPU=Intel make
 ```
 Note, even if using the Intel compiler, you must load the module for gcc-6.4.0 or higher,
 as the compiler relies on GNU headers.
-Also note that by default with Intel compilers the [MKL library](https://en.wikipedia.org/wiki/Math_Kernel_Library) is used to provide LAPACK/BLAS functionality.
+Also, note that by default with Intel compilers, the [MKL library](https://en.wikipedia.org/wiki/Math_Kernel_Library) is used to provide LAPACK/BLAS functionality.
+MKL (or other LAPACK/BLAS implementations) can be used with GNU compilers as well by specifying the relevant paths in the top level `Makefile`.

-You can compile both CPU and GPU libraries in debug node through
+You can compile both CPU and GPU libraries in debug mode through
 ```shell
 DEBUG=True make
 ```
-Both CPU and DEBUG can also be set from within the Makefile, though the
+Both CPU and DEBUG can also be set from within the `Makefile`, though the
-command line setting will override the ones in the Makefile.
+command line setting will override the ones in the `Makefile`.

 ## Python Interface